mikeperry-tor/mission-improbable/README.md

 $ ./run_all.sh angler-nbd90z ./helper-repos/
 ~~~~

+This installation script will generate device keys in the keys directory of
+the filesystem.
+You will need these keys to update the phone.
+Keep them safe,
+and do not lose them.

 To update your phone, download a new Copperhead Factory Image from website,
 and install it with update.sh.
+Make sure you have your device keys in the
+keys subdirectory directory.
+Then run:

 ~~~~
 $ gpg angler-factory-2016.10.27.20.13.46.tar.xz.sig